 Perfect Cloud UltraPlush Gel-Max 10-inch

 Once again, this another mattress which combines memory foam and cooling gel to make a cooler version of the popular design style.
-However, there are some differences that set this bed apart.
-For starters, the top layer features a 1.5 inch layer of air-infused foam.
-If there’s a theme to this overview, it’s that more air is more comfort.
-To add to the chill factor, the second layer of this match is a 2 inch thick layer of cooling gel.
+However, some differences set this bed apart.
+For starters, the top layer features a 1.5-inch layer of air-infused foam.
+If there’s a theme to this overview, it’s that more air is more comfortable.
+To add to the chill factor, the second layer of this match is a 2-inch thick layer of cooling gel.
 This gel also conforms to your body to provide plenty of support.
-The third layer to this mattress is 6.5 inches of supportive foam.
+The third layer of this mattress is 6.5 inches of supportive foam.
 Together, these three layers strike a balance between too soft and too firm.
 This mattress also comes with a removable and washable stretch knit cover that’s perfect for keeping the bed clean.

 The Perfect Cloud UltraPlush is also CertiPUR-US certified.
-This is another great cooling mattress with some extra features.
+This is another excellent cooling mattress with some extra features.